Delete deceased person's e-mail, Facebook, or online accounts

 Use forgot password

-If you have access to the deceased person's e-mail account, it can be used to gain access to all other accounts.
+If you have access to the deceased person's e-mail account, it can be used to gain access to all online accounts.
 Use the forgot username or password feature found on the login page to send you the username and password to the e-mail.

 - AOL - Requires a phone call.